-Water As a Solvent
+Water as a Solvent

 Water attracts both positive and negative ions, because of the nature of the chemical bonds in water.
 Thus, positive ions are attracted to the oxygen in water, while negative ions are attracted to the hydrogen.
 This allows water to dissolve compounds important for survival, such as glucose gleaned from ingesting food.

-Water As Temperature Buffer
+Water as a Temperature Buffer

 Temperature regulation is vital for chemical reactions important to cellular activity, such as cellular respiration.
 Enzymes, or proteins that act as catalysts to start chemical reactions, are heat-sensitive and will operate only at specific temperatures.

-Water as Metabolite
+Water as a Metabolite

 In plants, water aids in photosynthesis, the process by which plants convert sunlight into food.
-During the first stage of photosynthesis, water is split into hydrogen and oxygen atoms.
+During the first stage of photosynthesis, water splits into hydrogen and oxygen atoms.
 Oxygen is released into the atmosphere, while hydrogen is used in the rest of the chemical reaction to produce glucose to feed the plant.

 In animals, water aids in respiration.
-Water is used to split adenosine triphosphate (ATP) into adenosine diphosphate (ADP) and phosphoric acid.
+Water helps to split adenosine triphosphate (ATP) into adenosine diphosphate (ADP) and phosphoric acid.
 Cellular energy is released as a byproduct of this process.
 Water formation from oxygen and depleted hydrogen also moves waste products out of the body after the respiration cycle is complete.

 Water as Living Environment